Robinpig/Note/docs/CS/Java/Spring/IoC.md

 The Spring framework provides several implementations of the *ApplicationContext* interface:

-*ClassPathXmlApplicationContext* and *FileSystemXmlApplicationContext* for standalone applications, and *WebApplicationContext* for web applications.
+*ClassPathXmlApplicationContext*, *FileSystemXmlApplicationContext* and *AnnotationConfigApplicationContext* and for standalone applications, and *WebApplicationContext* for web applications.